dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 	All other items are [shapes](#shapes).

-netflag's attributes and image looks like bellow image:
+netflag's attributes and image looks like the image below:
 ![](./images/netflag.png)

 ###Wire